brotkrueml/extpagetitle/README.md

 ## Why should you use this extension?

-It makes your developer's life a little bit easier.
+It makes your developer's life a little easier.
 Of course, you can add a page title provider and the TypoScript configuration to your own extension.
 But imagine, you have some more extensions you would like to change the page title?
 You have to add the class again and again.
 With this extension you have only one piece of code and don't repeat yourself.
 But please note: If you have two plugins on your page you will mostly need to write an own implementation to determine which plugin has precedence over the other.

 ## Installation